 The correlations between symptom improvement, general health and the number of weeks of treatment with Milmed mean that complete treatments are required for optimal therapeutic benefits.
-As previously observed, 10 to 14 weeks of treatment with ALNOZINE™ provides a distinct improvement in allergy symptoms and enhanced general health.
+As previously observed, 10 to 14 weeks of treatment with MILMED™ provides a distinct improvement in allergy symptoms and enhanced general health.

 Starting 2008, research has been ongoing in Sweden with Professor Trevor Archer as head of research.
 Uppsala University, Linnaeus University in Kalmar and the University of Gothenburg have been important partners along the way.
 Since 2016, Milmed has also collaborated with the research university Sapenzia in Rome with Professor Rita Businaro as research leader.

 The effects of our patented treatment of the yeast, Saccharomyces cerevisiae, bioactive yeast cells with probiotic properties, have previously shown neuroprotective and neurorestorative properties on allergies.
 This was presented by a group of patients, who were compared with a matched group of patients that were given untreated yeast cells.

 Treated yeast cells were subjected to millimeter-wave exposure as described in patent documents.
 In addition to the patients in the study reporting clear improvements in their allergic symptoms, they also (self) assessed that their general health condition improved significantly.
 The patients assigned to untreated yeast cells did not report similar improvements.